theworkcrowd/tech-interview/README.md

 #### Ticket #3

-Style the users list with bootstrap in `resources/views/home. blade.php` blade file
+Style the users list with bootstrap in the `resources/views/home.blade.php` blade file

 #### Ticket #4

 4.a Run the available migration (which creates a users table)

-4.b Have a look at the `User` Model fix any bug that you can find
+4.b Have a look at the `User` Model and fix any bug that you can find

-4.c In the `UserController`, move the users date to the database and
+4.c In the `UserController`, move the users data to the database

-4.d Update the index method to fetch the data from database before injecting it into the template
+4.d In the `UserController`, update the index method to fetch the data from database before injecting it into the template

 4.e Use pagination to limit the users displayed to 5 and add the pagination at the bottom of the list